-- 2.1.
-The purpose of this policy is to ensure that the university operates in a sustainable manner managing energy and water consumption by using energy and water efficiently, wisely and responsibly.
-This policy contributes to meeting the university's commitments and goals with respect to energy and water-related costs as well as greenhouse gas emissions associated with energy use. - 2.2.
-To align with the university's greenhouse gas reduction targets, the university has set a goal to reduce energy and water consumption annually by 5% Reducing overall energy and water consumption which is a key to meeting the university's commitments. - 2.3.
-This policy supports and enhances the university's commitment to environmental sustainability and encourages change in individual behaviors, actions, and campus processes. - 2.4.
+- 1. The purpose of this policy is to ensure the university operates in a sustainable manner managing energy and water consumption by using energy and water efficiently, wisely and responsibly.
+This policy contributes to meeting the university's commitments and goals with respect to energy and water-related costs as well as greenhouse gas emissions associated with energy use. - 2.
+To align with the university's greenhouse gas reduction targets, which are identified in the Climate Action Plan, the university has set a goal to reduce energy and water consumption annually by 5%.
+Reducing overall energy and water consumption is key to meeting the university's commitments. - 3.
+This policy supports and enhances the university's commitment to environmental sustainability and encourages change in individual behaviors, actions, and campus processes. - 4.
 The policy supports management of ongoing energy and water related costs and reduces university risk to future carbon compliance regulations and payments.
 Energy and water management provides leadership on this global issue.

-3. Principles
+Principles

-The university is committed to modeling sustainability and practicing effective stewardship of institutional resources while providing an excellent learning, teaching and research environment.
+The university is committed to modelling sustainability and practicing effective stewardship of institutional resources while providing an excellent learning, teaching and research environment.

 The university is committed to increasing environmental sustainability through implementation of the Campus Sustainability Plan.